 March 1, 2018 Recent regulations and bills are the early stages of a reaction to larger developments—each brought about by the increasing adoption of a grab bag of technologies commonly labelled ‘AI.’
 Our CPO Andrew Burt and Legal Engineer Stuart Shirrell provide an overview of these trends at Law.com’s Legaltech News.

 January 19, 2018In December, New York City unanimously passed a bill to bring transparency into the way that the city’s government agencies use algorithms to drive decisions.
 This is a topic we care deeply about.
 At the core of Immuta’s technology and our belief is the ability to quickly connect to and control data for advanced analytics....

-December 12, 2017 (This Is Part One of Our “Data Governance Anti-Patterns Series”, Part Two Can Be Found Here).
+December 12, 2017 (This Is Part I of Our “Data Governance Anti-Patterns Series”, Part II Can Be Found Here).
 Anti-patterns are behaviors that take bad problems and lead to even worse solutions.
 In the world of data governance, they’re everywhere.
 The first step to enabling algorithm-driven organizations starts by eliminating your data policy snowflakes – they’re your anti-pattern.
 What’s...